OSC/ood-documentation/latest/_sources/enable-desktops/modify-form-attributes.rst.txt

    attributes:
      desktop: "xfce"

-And all Desktops will attempt to launch the Xfce desktop.
+And all Desktops will attempt to launch the XFCE desktop.

 .. note::